 - Batchelor Institute of Indigenous Tertiary Education and Australian Defence Force, NT

 School Pathways to VET Award

 Small Training Provider of the Year

 - Builders Academy Australia, VIC

-For those who missed it, you can watch the awards ceremony online.
+For those who missed it, you can watch the awards ceremony on the ATA website.

 - For information on the 2020 Australian Training Awards, including the winners and finalists visit Australian Training Awards.

 - View the winner’s announcement at Best and Brightest Recognised in 2020 Australian Training Awards.

 - The National Careers Institute was established to ensure people have access to authoritative and accurate careers information and support irrespective of their age or career stage.
 Find out more about the NCI.